mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 We can always add other values like API keys later.

-For now I will input configuration manualy, but having configuration classes we can tell flask app to manage it dynamically.
+For now I will input configuration manually, but having configuration classes we can tell flask app to manage it dynamically.
 For example, to set environmental variable `APP_SETTINGS` which value will be dependent on the environment our app is running.
 On Heroku server it will be `ProdConfig` on development environment it will be `DevConfig` and so on.
 To set environmental variable in Linux type: `export APP_SETTINGS=<NameOfClass>` (i.e. export APP_SETTINGS=DevConfig).
 To make it permanent we should place export statement in `~/.bashrc` file.
 On Windows instead of export we will use `set APP_SETTINGS=<NameOfClass>`.
 If we are going to employ environmental variable governing type of configuration, our `app.py` should change.

 ### Flask app factory

 We will use app factory pattern and `Flask-Script` extension to build our app foundations.
 The `md_analytics/app.py` contains Flask factory, which is just a simple function wrapped around Flask object creation.
 File `manage.py` from root directory contains application manager with all command-line directives.
 This way we can create multiple instances of the app, using different parameters (i.e. app settings).
 It is time to expand our toy "Hello Flask!" example to employ this pattern.

-__md_analytics/app.py__
+__app/app.py__
 {% highlight python %}
 import os
 from flask import Flask